Skip to main content

 Electrical and Computer Engineering (ECE)Bachelor of Science in Electrical and Computer Engineering (BSECE)Direct to College

-Incoming freshmen applicants select electrical & computer engineering or any engineering major (other than computer engineering or bioresource science and engineering) to be considered for admission.
+Incoming first-year applicants select electrical & computer engineering or any engineering major (other than computer engineering or bioresource science and engineering) to be considered for admission.

 Computer Engineering (CE)Bachelor of Science in Computer Engineering (BSCompE)Direct to Major - Allen School

-Incoming freshmen applicants select computer engineering to be considered for admission.
+Incoming first-year applicants select computer engineering or computer science to be considered for admission.

 Computer Science (CS)Bachelor of Science with a major in Computer Science (BS in CS)Direct to Major - Allen School

-Incoming freshmen applicants select computer science to be considered for admission.
+Incoming first-year applicants select computer engineering or computer science to be considered for admission.

-All of these majors offer capacity constrained admission processes that are open to all transfer students as well as current UW students who have satisfied application requirements.
+All of these majors offer capacity constrained admission processes that are open to all transfer and current UW students who have satisfied application requirements.

-There is much overlap and interdisciplinary collaboration between those in ECE, CE, and CS, and there are many areas of specialization a student can pursue.
-However, ECE is focused mainly on the physical side of computing, while CS is focused more on software, algorithms, and data.
-CE tends to straddle the middle between the ECE and CS disciplines.
+In summary, ECE is focused mainly on the physical side of computing, while CS is focused more on software, algorithms, and data.
+CE tends to straddle the middle between these disciplines.

 The University of Washington does not consider an applicant's second-choice major for admission into direct-entry majors or colleges.
 Applicants will only be considered for Direct to College or Direct to Major if a DTC or DTM major is their first-choice major.